www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

                 * [o] Use user session in dem, in order to store all errors. -> Try and catch will be used instead.
                 * [x] Use multiple types of messages like errors and warnings. -> We are using LogLevels for that.
                 * [o] Define the subject of errors. -> This will be done implicitly via the content of the error message and its stack trace instead.
-                * [x] Handle this like logging, but with a special address. -> Try and catch will be used instead.
+                * [o] Handle this like logging, but with a special address. -> Try and catch will be used instead.
                 * [x] Document why explicit error message handling is bad. -> This is done via describing the goal of the need API.
                 * [x] Create new CommonMark field for errors.
                     * [x] Render all messages of need exceptions